nbdd0121/wsld/README.md

 display = 0

 # Leave out this section to disable time synchronisation
-# If you need time synchronisation, you should either run x11-over-vsock-client with root, or give it `cap_sys_time` capability using `sudo setcap cap_sys_time+eip <PATH to x11-over-vsock-client>`.
+# If you need time synchronisation, you should either run wsld with root, or give it `cap_sys_time` capability using `sudo setcap cap_sys_time+eip <PATH to wsld>`.
 [time]
 # Interval between syncs
 # Default to 10min, can be omitted
 interval = "1hr"
 ```
-then run `x11-over-vsock-client` and set `DISPLAY=:0`.
+then run `wsld` and set `DISPLAY=:0`.

-In Windows, start a X server (e.g. VcXsrv) on TCP port 6000, and execute `x11-over-vsock-server.exe --daemon` with administrator privilege.
+In Windows, start a X server (e.g. VcXsrv) on TCP port 6000, and execute `wsldhost.exe --daemon` with administrator privilege.
 To know why administrator privilege is needed, check out [implementation detail](docs/impl.md).

 To automatically start both services without manual intervention, see [here](docs/auto.md).